-Rick and Barbara Allert Business Grant Rick Allert AO and his wife Barbara. established the Rick and Barbara Allert Business Grant to support undergraduate business students to complete their degree.
+Rick and Barbara Allert Business Grant Rick Allert AO and his wife, Barbara, established the Rick and Barbara Allert Business Grant to support undergraduate business students in completing their degree.
 The grant is designed to assist recipients facing financial hardship with their living and/or education expenses.
-Recipients are students who are studying full-time in UniSA Business and have completed their first year of study.
+Recipients are students studying full-time in UniSA Business and have completed their first year of study.
 Rick is a chartered accountant and prominent South Australian businessman with many years' experience in the corporate sector.
-Some of Rick's former appointments include Chairman of AXA Asia Pacific Holdings Limited; Chairman of Tourism Australia; Chairman of Coles Myer Ltd and Coles Group Limited and Chairman of Southcorp Limited.
+Some of Rick's former appointments include Chairman of AXA Asia Pacific Holdings Limited, Chairman of Tourism Australia, Chairman of Coles Myer Ltd and Coles Group Limited and Chairman of Southcorp Limited.
 Barbara is a keen gardener with a special interest in landscapes and garden design.
 She has opened her own garden to the public on a number of occasions.
-Peter Kittle Motor Company Scholarship The Peter Kittle Motor Company is a proud supporter to several organisations within the local South Australian community, including charities, sporting and community clubs and now UniSA, with the Peter Kittle Motor Company Scholarship.
+Peter Kittle Motor Company Scholarship The Peter Kittle Motor Company is a proud supporter of several organisations within the local South Australian community, including charities, sporting, and community clubs and now UniSA, with the Peter Kittle Motor Company Scholarship.
 The scholarship, established in 2021, is awarded to students studying full-time in a range of UniSA undergraduate business degrees.
 The recipient of this scholarship will receive the opportunity to work closely within the company to gain valuable work and practical experience.

 Jeff Kasparian Regional Relocation Grant UniSA alumnus, Jeff Kasparian and his wife Mary Staunton, established the Jeff Kasparian Regional Relocation Grant in 2020, with the first recipient awarded in 2021.
-The grant assists high school graduates, residing in the south-east of South Australia, to relocate to Adelaide to commence their tertiary education at UniSA.
+The grant assists high school graduates, residing in the south-east of South Australia to relocate to Adelaide to commence their tertiary education at UniSA.
 This annual grant will be awarded to financially disadvantaged students commencing their first year of an undergraduate program in UniSA STEM.
 Jeff is a true believer in the power of education and knows the challenges some experience accessing this opportunity.
-Before becoming one of UniSA's long-serving and highly respected staff members, he was a young high school graduate living in regional South Australia facing the financial barriers.
+Before becoming one of UniSA's long-serving and highly respected staff members, he was a young high school graduate living in regional South Australia facing financial barriers.
 "Looking back, I know how much I would have appreciated and benefited from receiving a scholarship or grant, especially with the costs of relocating from the country to the city."
-Jeff Kasparian Collier Regional Student Support Grant The Collier Regional Student Support Grant, funded by the Collier Charitable Fund, is available to commencing and continuing undergraduate and UniSA College students experiencing financial hardship enrolled at a UniSA regional campus.
-The Collier Charitable Fund is a perpetual charitable trust that was established in 1954 by sisters Alice, Annette and Edith Collier as a way to continue, in perpetuity, their lifelong practice of generous support of charities and of the disadvantaged.
-In keeping with the Collier sisters' generosity, the Fund supports a range of initiatives with a focus on education and the alleviation of social disadvantage, particularly those that help migrants and refugees, First Nations Peoples, and people living in rural and remote areas.
+Jeff Kasparian